Los Angeles Lakers: 1958–1968: Move to Los Angeles and Celtics rivalry

 Led by Baylor and West at 38.3 and 30.8 ppg respectively, the Lakers improved to 54–26 in 1961–62, and made the finals.
 In a game five victory, Baylor grabbed 22 rebounds and set the still-standing NBA record for points in a finals game with 61, despite fouling out of the game.
 The Lakers, however, lost to the Celtics by three points in overtime of game seven.
 Frank Selvy, after making two jumpers in the final 40 seconds to tie the game, missed a potential game-winning 18 foot jump shot in regulation, a miss which he said in June 2010 still haunted him more than 40 years later.

 Los Angeles won 53 games in 1962–63, behind Baylor's 34.0 ppg and West's 27.1 ppg but lost in the NBA Finals in six games to the Celtics.
 After falling to 42–38 and losing in the first round of the 1964 NBA playoffs to the Hawks, the team won 49 games in 1964–65.
 The Lakers surged past the Baltimore Bullets in the division finals, behind West's record-setting 46.3 ppg in the series.
-They lost again to Celtics in the Finals however, this time in five games.
+They lost again to the Celtics in the Finals however, this time in five games.

 Los Angeles lost in the finals to Boston in seven games again in 1966, this time by two points.
 Down by 16 entering the fourth quarter, and 10 with a minute and a half to go, the Lakers mounted a furious rally in the closing moments, which fell just short.
 After dropping to 36 wins and losing in the first round of the 1967 NBA playoffs, they lost in the finals to the Celtics again in 1968.
 Los Angeles moved to a brand-new arena, The Forum, in 1967, after playing seven seasons at the Los Angeles Memorial Sports Arena.